SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 If you're looking for free things to do in San Francisco in June that get you out of the city without having to go very far, look no further than Golden Gate Park.

-Inside the 1,000-acre nature area on the city's west side sit Stow Lake and Strawberry Hill.
+Inside the 1,000-acre nature area on the city's west side sit Blue Heron Lake and Strawberry Hill.
 This peaceful place is the perfect setting for a short hike, a picnic, a pedal boat ride, or even just a moment of relaxation and reflection.

 Strawberry Hill is an island in the middle of the lake, which you can easily access by bridge.
 There, you will find the Chinese Pavilion and Huntington Falls.